kkjdaniel/gogeek/README.md

 - **📄 Data Parsing**: Automatically converts XML responses from the BGG API into Go structs, so you can work with structured data effortlessly.
 - **⚠️ Error Handling**: Robust error handling for common issues like network errors, rate limiting, and unexpected response formats ensures smooth integration.

-As of right now this module covers the public API, future work will aim to add coverage to the private API functions such as logging plays and modifying a user collection.

 ## Setup

 To setup GoGeek, use the following `go get` command: